filecoin-project/specs/operation.md

 ## MemPool Maintenance

 Listen for messages on the messages pubsub channel (See [message propagation](data-propagation.md#message-propagation)).
 Validate each message, rebroadcast valid ones.

-## Handshaking

-- For each node you connect to, run the ['hello' protocol](network-protocols.md#hello-handshake) with them
-  - If response shows that you and the other node have different genesis blocks, disconnect from them.
-  - If the other node gives a valid chain head that is farther ahead than you, 'sync' the chain and maybe switch to it if it's ['heavier'](expected-consensus.md#chain-weighing).

-## DHT for Peer Routing

-- Run the DHT protocol for aiding node discovery
-  - libp2p-kad-dht, with just 'find node' RPCs enabled.

-## Bitswap for data requests

-Run bitswap to fetch and serve data (such as messages) to and from other filecoin nodes.
-This is used to fill in missing bits during block propagation, and also to fetch data during sync.

-There is not yet an official spec for bitswap, but [the protobufs](https://github.com/ipfs/go-bitswap/blob/master/message/pb/message.proto) should help in the interim.

 ## Mining